This Fourth of July, you may be tempted to play it lazy. Stay home and barbecue, set off a Roman candle in the driveway.

 Even if you can’t visit the actual place Hamilton died, you can stop and pay your respects at his final resting place: Trinity Churchyard.
 He’s buried with his wife, Eliza Hamilton — and, just as Eliza sings in “Who Lives, Who Dies, Who Tells Your Story,” Angelica Schuyler Church is buried nearby as well.

-And, while in The Big Apple, save some with our guide for doing New York on the cheap.
+If you’re in NYC with teens, good luck leaving without seeing Hamilton on Broadway.
+Or go the budget route and save some with our guide for doing New York on the cheap.
 That’s money better spent on (another) Hamilton hoodie.

 5. NEWARK, NJ